fpagliughi/sockpp/README.md

   - **Proper UDP support.** The existing `datagram_socket` will serve as a base for UDP socket classes for all the families supported (IPv4, v6, and Unix-Domain).

-  - **Better use of templates and generics.** Currently there is a lot of redundant code in the implementations for the different familys.
+  - **Better use of templates and generics.** Currently there is a lot of redundant code in the implementations for the different familiess.
 This can likely be replaced with some template classes, while keeping the public API compatible.

   - **SSL Sockets.** It might be nice to add optional support for secure sockets.